notcrunchy/0xcrunchy/README.md

 - 👋 Hi, I’m @0xcrunchy
-- 👀 I’m interested in building cool things.
+- 👀 I’m interested in building cool things in brypto and tardfi.

 That's all.